Ashtray47/marketapp/README.md

 # marketapp
+Example of a web app create with React.js and Express app.
-React.js and Express app to look for Farmers Market
+The app lets you look up Farmers Markets in your city.